Allessia Claes

 Allessia Claes (born 1981) is a Belgian politician and a member of the New Flemish Alliance.

-Claes took part in elections for the first time in the municipal elections of 2012 in her hometown of Scherpenheuvel-Zichem and become a councilor for the town.
-She was party leader and candidate mayor for the N-VA in the 2018 municipal elections in Scherpenheuvel-Zichem.
+Claes took part in elections for the first time in the municipal elections of 2012 in her hometown of Scherpenheuvel-Zichem and became a councilor for the town.
+She was the party leader and candidate mayor for the N-VA in the 2018 municipal elections in Scherpenheuvel-Zichem.
 She became party leader for the five-member N-VA faction in the city council.
 In those elections she also stood for the provincial council from 14th place.
 In the 2019 Belgian regional elections, Claes was elected as a Flemish Member of Parliament on the list of the N-VA in the Constituency of Flemish Brabant with 10,260 preference votes.
 She was also sent to the Senate as a state senator.